Dance teacher of the Music & Literature group "ORFEAS" Lefkada

 Foreign travellers testimonies

 In 1795, the French diplomat Andre Grasset Saint - Sauver visited Lefkada.
 In his notes, we read: "Women, beautiful and generally free, have a weakness for ornaments and luxury.
-All their dresses are embroidered with gold, silver and silk ".
+All their dresses are embroidered with gold, ssilver, and silk ".

 In 1822, the English poet and painter William Blake arrived in Lefkada as a traveller.
-The visit coincided with the celebrations on the occasion of the weddings of Prince Wales and Princess Alexandra.
+The visit coincided with the celebrations on the weddings of Prince Wales and Princess Alexandra.
 On the evening of the official celebration, a dinner was given at the Governor's premises, where the nobles of the city and the dignitaries of the villages were invited.
-He describes the costumes he saw that night: “Some ladies wore the traditional costume and they were more interesting.
+He describes the costumes he saw that night: “Some ladies wore the traditional costume, and they were more interesting.
 The costumes they wore were more Byzantine than Greek.
-The dresses were made of silk but without a great variety of colours.
+The dresses were made of silk but without a wide variety of colours.
 On the hem, they had gold embroidery half an inch wide.
 The dresses were not worn with crinoline, but they were felling richly into the ground.
 Behind their neck, a second d dress began something like long feathers, with gold embroidery of the same kind and the same width.
 The sleeves had strange shapes, and from the elbow to the wrist they were very narrow.
 In the elbow, there was a double gold piping shaped differently from the others in the dress.
 Above the elbow, the sleeve was shaped like a small balloon with many facets.
 The headscarf was a long fabric made of thin linen and lace hanging behind and below the waist.
 On the left side of the head, there was a gold ornament or fez, like a shell and placed so that it is part of the decoration of the hair ".